Enkel-Digital/Makeup-My-Life/workers/README.md

 - use INSERT query to insert data each time it is fetched
 - commit and close connection and its cursor

+## ORM with SQLAlchemy setup and usage
+SQLAlchemy is an Object-Relation Mapper that interact with database with Python programming language
+- set up the engine and connection with the URL (with params to Postgres)
+- keep all database information into Metadata object
+- query with Python languange.
+More info can be found here https://docs.sqlalchemy.org/en/13/core/tutorial.html#connecting